Jay-Paints/Sipp-Beverages-Financial-Analysis-Dashboard-with-Tableau-and-Google-Sheets/README.md

 * Assign the dark purple color to GP % and a blue color to Net Sales.
 Click Apply and then OK to confirm.

 #### Volume by Size (Horizontal Bar Chart)
 This chart visualizes the purchase volumes across different package sizes for Sipp Beverages’ products, making it easy to compare the performance of various sizes.
-Follow the steps below to create the [Volume by Size horizontal bar chart (click to view chart)](KPIs%20and%20Charts%20Worksheets/Volume%20by%20Size%20Worksheet.png):
+Follow the steps below to create the [Volume by Size horizontal bar chart](KPIs%20and%20Charts%20Worksheets/Volume%20by%20Size%20Worksheet.png):

 * Setup Axes: Drag Volume from the Measures panel to the Columns shelf.
 * Drag Size from the Dimensions panel to the Rows shelf.